qwertie/ecsharp/Doc/LLLPG/LeMP.md

 	);
 	/// Output
 	string x = string.Concat("1", "2", "3", "4", "5", "6", "7", " [the end]");

+`unroll` doesn't know or care that it's located in an "expression context" instead of a "statement context".

 When the parser is parsing expressions (e.g. `1,2,3`) they are separated by commas, but curly braces normally cause a switch to statement-parsing mode; therefore `nameof(N)` is followed by a semicolon.
 The semicolon isn't part of the syntax tree, it's merely marks the end of each statement.
 Then when the `unroll` macro is done, it deletes itself along with the curly braces, leaving only a list of expressions `"1", "2", "3"`, etc. Because these are _printed_ in a location where _expressions_, are expected, they are separated by commas and not semicolons.